geomesa/geomesa.github.io/_posts/2014-05-28-geomesa-quickstart.md

 In the Data pane, enter values for the bounding boxes.
 In this case, you can click on the link to compute these values from the data.

-In the Dimensions pane, enable Time and select the "When" field.
-You will also need to specify a presentation for time - use List as a default.

 Click on the "Save" button when you are done.

 #### Take a look